FrancescoSaverioZuppichini/Master-Thesis/core/utils/webots/README.md

 print(type(el.value))
 ```

-All the headless of calling for each service is hidden inside Node
+All the complexity of calling for each service is hidden inside Node
 The base interface is `Supervisor` that exposes an array of useful methods to call the services
 exposed by ros.